seL4/docs/projects/sel4/verified-configurations.md

 address translation for devices (System MMU or IOMMU), debug/profiling/printing interfaces, or the kernel startup at boot.

-The proofs for RISCV64\_MCS/ARM\_MCS (mixed-criticality extensions to real-time seL4 features), as well as confidentiality proofs for AARCH64 are in progress.
+The proofs for AARCH64\_MCS/ARM\_MCS (mixed-criticality extensions to real-time seL4 features) are in progress.
 Refer to the [roadmap](https://sel4.systems/roadmap.html) for status and upcoming features.

 ### Arm Aarch32 (`ARM`) {#ARM}